Disproportionality in Special Education

 The checklist is designed to assist school staff in thinking more deeply about issues and practices which may contribute to the overrepresentation of RCELD students in special education.
 It will help staff in identifying and discussing relevant external factors (e.g., impact of high stakes assessment and accountability demands, school district priorities and policies, etc.) and internal factors (e.g., school culture and supports, regular education teacher beliefs and practices, early intervening services, and IEP processes at the referral, evaluation, and special education eligibility determination stages).

-The purpose of the checklist is to: 1. guide schools in eliminating the misidentification of students of RCELD in special education and to 2. ensure that only students with disabilities (an impairment(s) and a need for special education) are placed into special education programs based upon a comprehensive evaluation process and application of existing eligibility criteria.
+The purpose of the checklist is to: 1.) guide schools in eliminating the misidentification of students of RCELD in special education and 2.) ensure that only students with disabilities (impairment(s) and a need for special education) are placed into special education programs based upon a comprehensive evaluation process and application of existing eligibility criteria.

 - Coordinated Early Intervening Services